apivideo/api.video-swift-client/docs/LiveStreamsAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import ApiVideoClient

-let liveStreamId = "liveStreamId_example" // String | The unique identifier for the live stream you want to delete.
+let liveStreamId = "liveStreamId_example" // String | The unique identifier of the live stream whose thumbnail you want to delete.

 // Delete a thumbnail LiveStreamsAPI.deleteThumbnail(liveStreamId: liveStreamId) { (response, error) in